How to transform your Shop Floor with Industrial IoT?

-Industry 4.0 solutions like IIoT, Machine Learning, Cloud, have started to revolutionize the manufacturing and the industry experts have started to realize the complete potential of the future technologies to produce more at reduced cost and time.
-Embracing the digital transformation is no more a choice for the manufacturing industry but a must today.
+Industry 4.0 solutions like IIoT, Machine Learning, Cloud, have started to revolutionize the manufacturing and the industry experts have started to realize the complete potential of the future digital transformation services, technologies to produce more at reduced cost and time.
+Embracing the digital transformation (or partnering with a branded IoT app development company) is no more a choice for the manufacturing industry but a must today.

 To begin with, have you ever visited a power plant in recent times?
 The number of personnel on the floor is hardly 5.
 A couple of people, operating a little away from the plant, watching a number of displays and light bulbs would be ‘quietly’ monitoring the entire production process.
 In fact, you would almost be greeted with an eerie silence, except for the hum of the turbines.